Andy1iang/Localization-Automator/README.md

    To automatically export the default languages: python bundler-for-automation.py --export To automatically import the default languages: python bundler-for-automation.py --import To automatically update the default langauges(for update): python bundler-for-automation.py --update

+Outputs:
+*All exported files will be in the same Directory as the script (SpiraTeam/Design/Localization) *All updated resx files will overwrite previous ones in their original locations *All temporary files will be deleted automatically

+Configurations:
+To edit default configurations, edit the variable fields in default_configs class self.languages_update: tuple(immutable array) determines the default languages to be updated self.language: tuple(immutable array) determines the default languages to be imported and/or exported self.all_languages: tuple(immutable array) determines all languages that are supported self.dictionaries: dictionary(key-value pairs) determines the prefix of resx files and its file path